 IDS and advanced options in ESET Windows home products and ESET Endpoint Security

-The IDS and advanced options section allows you to configure advanced filtering options to detect several types of attacks and vulnerabilities that can be carried out against your computer.
+The Firewall and Network attack protection sections allow you to configure advanced filtering options to detect several types of attacks and vulnerabilities that can be carried out against your computer.
 In some cases you will not receive a threat notification about blocked communications.
-You can view the firewall log to see all blocked incoming and outgoing communication attempts in the Tools › Log files section (from the Log drop-down menu select Network protection).
+You can view the firewall log to see all blocked incoming and outgoing communication attempts in the Tools → More tools → Log files section (from the Log drop-down menu select Network protection).

-The availability of particular options in Advanced setup → IDS and Advanced options may vary depending on the type or version of your ESET product and firewall module, as well as the version of your operating system.
+The availability of particular options in Advanced setup → Network Protection → Firewall and Advanced setup → Network Protection → Network attack protection may vary depending on the type or version of your ESET product and firewall module, as well as the version of your operating system.

-To access IDS and advanced options in ESET Windows home products or ESET Endpoint Security, press the F5 key on your keyboard, click Firewall, and then click Edit next to IDS and advanced options.
+To access IDS exceptions, press the F5 key on your keyboard, click Network Protection → Network attack protection, and then click Edit next to IDS exceptions.
+Expand Advanced Options to access the Intrusion Detection and Packet Inspection options.

 - Allow file and printer sharing in the Trusted zone – Allows remote computers in the Trusted zone to access your shared files and printers.